Sunda pied fantail: Behavior

-The Malaysian pied fantail eats insects caught on the wing.
+The Sunda pied fantail eats insects caught on the wing.
 It often joins mixed feeding flocks with other insectivorous birds, and will sometimes follow large mammals to eat insects stirred up by their movement.

 It breeds from January to August, varying across its range.
 It constructs a cup nest from fibers and grasses held together with spiderweb.

 It is not known to migrate.